melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 I am not using lambda layers, so the Lambda function has to contain all of the dependencies.
 The fat jar is packaged using the `sbt-assembly` plugin.
 The only interesting part of this process is the merge conflict resolution.
-The reference configurations are concatenated and some files with conflict names are discarded.
+The reference configurations are concatenated, and some files with conflict names are discarded.

 ```scala
 assemblyMergeStrategy in assembly := {